-Malnutrition can have very different effects on your body.
-If you want to expand your nutritional awareness and learn how to recognize malnutrition, you've come to the right place!
-We will show you how malnutrition develops, how it manifests itself and how you can prevent malnutrition.
+Malnutrition can affect your body in very different ways.
+If you want to expand your nutritional awareness and learn how to recognise malnutrition, you've come to the right place!
+We'll show you how malnutrition develops, how it manifests itself and how you can prevent malnutrition.

-If one or more nutrients are below the generally recognized guideline value, this is called malnutrition.
+If one or more nutrients are below the generally recognised guidelines, this is known as malnutrition.
 There are seemingly endless nutrients that you should keep an eye on for optimal health.
 Each of these nutrients is a building block that your body needs to carry out vital enzymatic reactions and mechanisms.
 The causes, symptoms and treatment options for different nutrient deficiencies are as varied as the roles these nutrients play in your body.

 Forms of malnutrition

-In principle, there are two forms of malnutrition, and a person can be affected by both at the same time:
+In principle, there are two forms of malnutrition, although a person can be affected by both at the same time:

 Qualitative malnutrition

-This is the classic form of malnutrition.
-Although you may cover your overall calorie requirements, you may develop a certain nutrient deficiency after some time if you eat a one-sided diet.
-You may then lack certain macro- or micronutrients, such as healthy fatty acids, proteins, carbohydrates, vitamins, minerals or trace elements, which your body needs for various mechanisms.
+This is the classic malnutrition.
+Although you may meet your overall calorie requirements, you may develop a certain nutrient deficiency after some time if you eat a one-sided diet.
+You may then lack certain macro- or micronutrients, such as healthy fatty acids, proteins, carbohydrates, vitamins, minerals or trace elements that your body needs for various mechanisms.

 Quantitative malnutrition